 No TP (or other non-biodegradable) materials in the head ever unless you have a super fancy boat and this is not an issue for your plumbing system.
 And if you're wondering where your waste goes, it goes into a tank and every month or so gets pumped out at a pump-out station.

 You will either have to use a hand pump or an electric button, depending on your head type.
-Honestly, having a head that is both electric and manual is the best thing ever in the event the electric part fails...just saying.
+Honestly, having a head that is both electric and manual is the best thing ever in the event the electric part fails...speaking from experience.

 The Fridge Space Is Tiny